mmistakes/made-mistakes-jekyll/_posts/2012-10-29-jfskjaerbaek-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @JFSkjaerbaek"
+title: "Black and white stubble"
 description: "PaperFaces portrait of @JFSkjaerbaek drawn with Paper by 53 on an iPad."
 image: paperfaces-jfskjaerbaek-twitter-lg
 thumb: paperfaces-jfskjaerbaek-twitter-150.jpg